-This Protocol aims to ensure medical assessments are conducted in a manner that minimises, to the extent reasonably practicable, the risk of COVID-19 exposure.
+This Protocol aims to ensure medical assessments are conducted in a manner that minimises the risk of COVID-19 exposure.

-Medical assessments will be conducted by video-conference, on the papers or in combination if the Medical Assessor determines that such an assessment can be satisfactorily conducted and the parties agree.
+Medical assessments will be conducted by video-conference, on the papers, inperson at the Commission's Medical Suites, in-person at the Medical Assessor's Medical Suites, or a combination of any of these venues, if the Medical Assessor determines that such an assessment can be satisfactorily conducted, and the parties agree.

-This will be most likely when the assessment is:
+On-line and on the papers will most likely be selected when the assessment is:

-- for a psychiatric or psychological disorder or injury, or - for other body systems or injuries and the Medical Assessor agrees video-conference, on the papers or a combination is suitable.
+- for a psychiatric or psychological disorder or injury, or - for other body systems or injuries which the Medical Assessor agrees video-conference, on the papers or a combination approach, is suitable.

-When a medical assessment requires an in-person examination it must be conducted to minimise and limit any risk of COVID-19 exposure or transmission.
+When a medical assessment is conducted through an in-person examination, it must be conducted to reduce and restrict any risk of COVID-19 exposure or transmission.